 - Wednesday 27 November 2019, 9.30am – 11.30am – Nursery, Reception, Junior School and Senior School

 For over 150 years OLA has had a reputation for high academic standards and excellent pastoral care.
 We are proud of our distinctive family atmosphere, which fosters a real sense of community and happy relationships between staff and pupils.
 OLA aims to develop the individual talents of each student, every child being seen as a unique person with gifts to be recognised, valued and nurtured.
 Our co-educational ethos provides an atmosphere where pupils are at ease with one another and natural relationships are fostered.

 At OLA, pupils have a positive and purposeful approach to learning.
 Behaviour is excellent and our small class sizes enable us to challenge and support according to individual needs.
-They develop a strong sense of belonging and contribute fully to school life, participating in the wide range of enrichment opportunities on offer.
+Because we are a small school with under 500 pupils, children develop a strong sense of belonging and contribute fully to school life, participating in the wide range of enrichment opportunities on offer.
 This means that they leave OLA as well-rounded, confident and well-qualified young people, ready to face the challenges of the adult world.

 OLA’s Catholic Christian ethos informs all that we do.
 We strongly believe that children will do well academically if they are happy in themselves, their learning and their friendships.
 Our outstanding system of pastoral care puts this belief into action, ensuring that pupils flourish in the classroom and in the activities they take up, whether these be sport, drama or one of the many other opportunities on offer.